Retroblique/htmlkit2/htmlkit.manual.md

 ```

 ### page method
-'webpage.page()'
+'htmlpage.page()'
-return the text of the htmlpage object webpage
+returns the text of the htmlpage object webpage

 ### save method
 `webpage.save(filename)`

-Saves the text of the htmlpage to textfile filename
+Saves the text of the htmlpage to textfile filename.
+This is the equivalent of
+`f.write(htmlpagename.page()) #where f is a file object`

 ### set_title method
 `webpage.set_title(titlename)`
 Sets the the title element to titlename.
 Replaces any previous title value

 ### set_style method
 `webpage.set_style(css,mode)`